- How do I estimate my health care costs?

 Even with health insurance or a short-term plan, you’ll still have to pay some out-of-pocket expenses.
 Your costs can be especially high if you get in an accident, become critically ill or have a particularly long stay in the hospital.
 A supplemental insurance plan can help cover costs in those situations.

-These policies pay cash, usually directly to you (or the health care provider if your state requires it).
+These policies pay a benefit to you or the healthcare provider.
 You can use this cash to pay for medical bills or cover living expenses such as rent, childcare or groceries.
 This is particularly helpful if you can’t work because of an illness or injury.
 Some supplemental policies you might consider:

-• Accident insurance pays a fixed amount of money for certain injuries, such as burns, fractures and concussions.
-It will also pay for certain services related to your injury, such as an ambulance ride, x-rays, surgery or physical therapy.
+- Accident insurance pays benefits for certain eligible services related to an accidental injury, such as an ambulance ride, X-rays, surgery or physical therapy.
+These plans may pay a fixed benefit, or lump sum, per service up to a specified number of services; or they can be expense-based and pay up to a certain amount per year for qualified expenses related to an accidental injury.
 These plans cover only specific injuries and services, so be sure to read the policy documents to know what’s covered.

-• Critical illness insurance will pay a lump sum if you’re diagnosed with a qualifying illness, such as cancer, heart attack or stroke.
+- Critical illness insurance will pay a lump sum if you’re diagnosed (it is usually required to be the first diagnosis in your lifetime) with a qualifying illness, such as cancer, heart attack or stroke.
 But again, plans cover only a specific set of diagnoses, so check the policy documents to see what’s covered.

 Supplemental policies won’t offer you the same coverage as a traditional health insurance policy.
 That said, if you have more than 1 of these policies, you may get paid from each one for the same service.
 For example, if you have accident and hospital indemnity insurance, both policies might pay you for a hospital stay related to an injury.

 It’s impossible to know when or if an accident or illness might happen.
-These supplemental policies provide an extra level of financial protection.
-Want to explore a supplemental health plan?
-Explore available plans now, or contact a licensed insurance agent at 1-844-211-7730 to discuss them further.
+These supplemental policies provide benefits for out-of-pocket expenses.
+Explore available supplemental health plans now.

 Any traditional savings account could be used to save for medical expenses.
 You might consider contacting a financial planner or your bank about opening a separate account just for these expenses.
 But be sure it’s an account you can withdraw money from at any time without penalty.